Sell Your Watch: Where and how you sell your watch can dictate the money you stand to makeZach Blass

 - To make a listing more alluring most sellers will advertise free shipping, but truth be told many will factor in a fixed amount into the asking price to cover the potential cost.
 Getting too greedy will make your listing less attractive.
 Be too benevolent and you stand to lose some money.

-As an example I recently listed and sold a watch for $4,500 USD.
+As an example I once listed and sold a watch for $4,500 USD.
 The watch originally cost a little over $4,000, so my price was an attempt to neither profit or lose money in the sale.
 But the truth is the listing fee was over $500 USD and the transaction fee about another $100 or so dollars – so in the end I took a small loss on a watch many would have tried to flip or charge an outrageous premium for.
 The difference is that by not trying to make a large premium on a watch whose brand does not condone flipping for profit, my watch actually sold, whereas the others listed far above its price remain unsold on the platform.

 The method you stand to make the most money, or at least face the least amount of fees is private sale.
 Ideally you have a buddy who wants to buy your watch, they wire or Venmo you the cash and it’s case closed.
 But it is not always that easy.
 If you don’t know any friends or local acquaintances who would be interested in purchasing your watch, the next step is to list the sale in a forum/group where watches are routinely sold (i.e watchuseek, reddit, Facebook, etc.).
 The issue here is all the work is on you to list and promote the sale, vet the potential buyers, and mitigate the transaction.